scoheb/release-service-catalog/tasks/run-file-updates/README.md

 | synchronously   | Whether the task should wait for InternalRequests to complete                             | Yes      | true                     |
 | pipelineRunUid  | The uid of the current pipelineRun.
 Used as a label value when creating internal requests | No       | -                        |

+## Changes in 1.3.1
+* Fix linting issues and added additional test

 ## Changes in 1.3.0
 * Updated the base image used in this task